Looking to report on trail conditions or your trail maintenance accomplishments?

 As a Trail Agent, your training authorizes you to keep trails free of fallen trees, dedicate a couple hours in the middle of a ride to trimming back a tight section of overgrowth, or to spend an entire day maintaining your favorite local trail, all in a safe and effective manner.

 The Trail Agent program is based on the Guide to Independent Stewardship for Trails.
 The Guide was developed through the Outdoor Stewardship Institute by a committee of dedicated trail advocates to meet the needs of public land managers.
-The Guide teaches volunteers the basics needed to perform typical trail maintenance independently or in small groups, and is intended for those involved in or managing trail adoption or similar programs.
-When the training concludes, trainees will know how to identify and perform basic trail corridor, trail tread and drainage structure maintenance, as well as how to recognize and report on other more complex maintenance needs that are beyond the intended scope of this training.
-Trainees will also be taught basic safety and risk assessment, along with how to appropriately work with and represent volunteer organizations and land management agencies.
+The Guide teaches volunteers the basics needed to perform typical trail maintenance independently or in small groups.
+When the training concludes, you will know how to identify and perform basic trail corridor, trail tread and drainage structure maintenance, as well as how to recognize and report on other more complex maintenance needs that are beyond the scope of this training.
+You will also learn basic safety and risk assessment, along with how to appropriately work with and represent volunteer organizations and land management agencies.

-Trail Agents receive a complimentary set of lightweight portable loppers after finishing training.
-Additional portable tools can be borrowed from RFMBA’s tool cache.
+Trail Agents receive a complimentary set of lightweight portable loppers, or a folding hand saw after finishing training.
+Additional trail tools and portable tools can be borrowed from RFMBA’s tool caches.

 To become a Trail Agent follow these steps:

 - As a pre-requisite, read the OSI Guide to Independent Stewardship for Trails prior to your training session.
 Approximate time: 60-90 minutes.

 - Join a virtual or in-person RFMBA Trail Agent training session.
 Read the following Program Manual which includes a Synopsis of key issues to be reviewed during the training session, as well as more info. on the below steps.

 - Review current list of Roaring Fork region trails authorized for basic trail maintenance through this program.
 See page 5 of the Program Manual.